Can you vibe-code an online marketplace?

 This comes down to three things: security, adaptability, and performance.

-In one of the tests on the demo, an engineer colleague discovered that the AI had failed to add protections to the checkout flow of the marketplace.
+During one of the demo tests, an engineer colleague discovered that the AI had failed to add protections to the marketplace's checkout flow.
 This meant that any user with some technical skills could call the API directly, change the transaction price, and, for example, book an expensive sauna for one dollar.

 The reason this got me worried wasn’t so much that this single bug was discovered—I’m relatively certain that with a bit of research and more careful prompting, I would have been able to fix it.

-What did worry me is that even with my understanding of marketplace risks and best practices, I wouldn’t have been able to find this vulnerability in the code if I didn’t have access to a senior engineer with years of experience coding secure marketplace platforms.
-It wouldn’t have come up in basic end-to-end testing: nothing was broken in the core marketplace flow I could have spotted that would have traced back to this vulnerability.
+What worried me was that, even with my understanding of marketplace risks and best practices, I wouldn’t have been able to find this vulnerability in the code without access to a senior engineer with years of experience building secure marketplace platforms.
+It wouldn’t have come up in basic end-to-end testing: nothing was broken in the core marketplace flow that I could have spotted and traced back to this vulnerability.

 So if this crucial bug slipped by me, how many others are there?
-It would be completely impossible, at my level of technical skills, to know if the code created by AI protects my users from attacks.
+At my level of technical skill, it would be completely impossible to know whether the code created by AI protects my users from attacks.

-Attacks against marketplaces are more and more common these days, and, based on our experience, they are increasingly targeting small marketplaces in addition to the big ones, exactly because fraudsters know smaller, early-stage businesses are likely to overlook web security best practices.
+Attacks against marketplaces are becoming more common, and based on our experience, fraudsters are increasingly targeting small marketplaces in addition to the big ones, precisely because smaller, early-stage businesses are likely to overlook web security best practices.

-I’ve also seen how much time our operations team spends wrestling attackers that target our customers, coming up with new strategies for things like custom API rate limits, IP address-based limits, and phishing message filtering algorithms.
-And, mind you, this is work they’re doing to combat attacks against platforms built on Sharetribe, which our senior developers have built with full adherence to rigorous security guardrails.
+I’ve also seen how much time our operations team spends wrestling with attackers targeting our customers, developing new strategies such as custom API rate limits, IP address-based limits, and phishing message filtering algorithms.
+And, mind you, this is work they’re doing to combat attacks against platforms built on Sharetribe, which our senior developers have built with adherence to rigorous security guardrails.

 Launching the initial version of a marketplace is only the first step.
 From there, successful founders constantly adjust, update, and iterate on their product based on what they learn from their users.
 We’ve seen founders who change their transaction flow with the Sharetribe transaction engine dozens of times over the course of building their business